 Updated January 9, 2017

 So you’re thinking about a national certification exam to become a certified medical coder?
-Here are some of the frequently asked questions we get from students currently enrolled in medical billing and coding classes online, as well as those who recently finished or are preparing to get certified.
+Here are some of the frequently asked questions we get from students currently enrolled in medical billing and coding classes online as well as recent graduates who are preparing to get certified.
 For the most up-to-date information and more detail, you should visit the AHIMA website.

 CCA Exam FAQs (the exam is offered through AHIMA):